CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 $ sudo apt install --yes haproxy gunicorn

+4. To install Redis, command:

+$ sudo apt install --yes redis

+5. (Optional) To verify that Redis is installed and working, command:

+$ redis-cli ping

+Expected Output: PONG

+6. To install Python libraries for Redis, command:

+$ sudo apt install --yes python3-hiredis

+7. To install Boto3 library, command:

+$ sudo apt install --yes python3-boto3

+8. To install the AWS CLI to prepare for running aws configure, command on another terminal:

+$ sudo apt install --yes awscli

+9. Assume that you downloaded, extracted, and move the contents of Amazon Dynamodb to a location of your choice (if not, please see 'REQUIREMENTS' section), to set up Amazon Dynamodb locally, change the current directory to the one that contains "DynamoDB.jar", and command:

+$ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

+Expected Output:

+Initializing DynamoDB Local with the following configuration:
+Port:	8000
+InMemory:	false
+DbPath:	null
+SharedDb:	true
+shouldDelayTransientStatuses:	false
+CorsParams:	*

+10. To run aws configure, command and input:

+$ aws configure
+AWS Access Key ID [None]: fakeMyKeyId
+AWS Secret Access Key [None]: fakeSecretAccessKey Default region name [None]: us-west-2
+Default output format [None]: table

+11. To create 'polls' table stored in Dynamodb, command:

+$ python3 create_polls_table.py

-4. To load the database for the services, command:
+12. To load the database for the 'users' and 'posts' services, command:

 $ ./bin/init.sh

-5. Please replace the content of 'haproxy.cfg' file in your system with the content of 'haproxy.cfg' in the "etc" folder.
+13. Please replace the content of 'haproxy.cfg' file in your system with the content of 'haproxy.cfg' in the "etc" folder.
    Then, to configure HAProxy to present as an HTTP load balancer, command:

 $ sudo systemctl start haproxy

-6. To start two microservices concurrently, command on another terminal:
+14. To start microservices concurrently, command on another terminal:

-$ foreman start --formation user_services=1,timelines_services=3
+$ foreman start --formation user_services=1,timelines_services=3, like_service=1, poll_services=1

+15. To begin using the services, please open another terminal and read 'MICROSERVICES - DETAILED DESCRIPTIONS' section for more detail.